- Golf style, driving feel

 features & specs

 Behind the wheel, the e-Golf offers the same driving characteristics as the 4-cylinder Golf models, though the suspension has been retuned for the added weight of the battery pack.
-But with that weight largely at the car's lowest point, the e-Golf corners flat and feels very stable under any circumstance.
+With that weight largely at the car's lowest point, the e-Golf corners flat and feels very stable under any circumstance.
 Its roadholding and handling clearly differentiate the electric Golf from the Nissan Leaf, which is numb in most cases and only average at best.

-Neither the NHTSA nor the IIHS has separately rated the e-Golf separately from other Golf versions.
-The IIHS dubbed the regular Golf a Top Safety Pick+ for 2016, with its highest rating of "Good" on every test and all the requisite electronic safety systems standard or optional.
-Federal officials have given the Golf five stars overall in crash safety, including a mix for four- and five-star ratings on individual crash tests.
+In terms of safety, neither the IIHS nor the NHTSA has rated the e-Golf separately from other Golf versions.
+The IIHS dubbed the regular Golf a 2017 Top Safety Pick, with its highest rating of "Good" on every test and all the requisite electronic safety systems standard or optional.
+The federal agency gave the gas Golf five stars overall in crash safety, with a mix of four- and five-star ratings on individual crash tests.

-A new Driver Assistance package, including forward-collision warning, automated emergency braking, and park assist features, is available only on the SEL Premium.
+A Driver Assistance package, including forward-collision warning, automatic emergency braking, and parking assist features, is offered only on the top-level SEL Premium model.